PHT-Medic/documentation/docs/station_guide/installation.md

 1. Clone the repository: ```git clone https://github.com/PHT-Medic/station.git```

 2. Navigate into the cloned project `cd station` and edit the `.env` file with your local configuration.
+The `.env.tmpl` file is a template file that can be used to generate a `.env` file with the correct environment keys.

    | Attribute |                                                                                         Explanation                                                                                          |
        |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|------|